JoshuaJFHolloway/Drover/README.md

 #### General

 I did not have enough time to make it bug free.
 Async JS is the crux of the issue.
-There are some occasions where the app will crash because it checks the if statements before the API has been called.
-This is something I wanted to fix.
+There are some occasions where the app will crash because it checks 'if' statements before the API has been called.
+This is something I will fix.
 I just need to make sure the code runs the API first and before anything else and that would solve the issue.
-Knowing the best react way to do this would be really helpful
+Knowing the best react way to do this would be really helpful.

 #### Tags